Battle of Fougères: Republican Army

 When the Vendéan army crossed the Loire on 18 October 1793, the town of Fougères was garrisoned only by its National Guard and a battalion of chasseurs.
 Like other towns in the region, it feared an attack and requested reinforcements.
 Anxieties increased after the Battle of Laval, the district administrators of the region anticipated that the Vendéens march on either Fougères or Vitré to attack Rennes.
 The representative Pierre-Pomponne-Amédée Pocholle, alors en mission en Ille-et-Vilaine, ordered Fougères be resupplied grain to host a substantial garrison.
 A few days later, the Director of Avranches announce dispatching to Fougères of 800 to 900 men from the 8th battalion of volunteers of Calvados and the National Guard alongside four cannons.
 In 24 October, the district of Mortain announce the departure of 300 men to support the town.
 On 30 October, from Avranches, the representative on mission Garnier de Saintes informed général Vergnes, in Rennes, of his intention to defend Fougères with 3 000 men and eight pieces of cannons would be stationed that following day.
 The soldiers were kept in a retirement home, among Urbanistes, or quartered in private homes.

 The garrison was placed under the command of the Adjudant General Simon-Pierre Brière, who arrived in Fougères on the 26 October.
 He was followed on 1 November by an engineering officer, Alexandre Magnus d'Obenheim, who had been sent from Cherbourg arrange the town's defence.
-At the moment of the Vendéens’ attack, the town's garrison included the Chasseurs Battalion of Charente, the 19th Light Infantry Battalion, known as the Imbert's Chasseurs, the 6th Battalion of volunteers from Côte-d'Or, the 3rd Battalion of volunteers from Calvados, the 8th Battalion of volunteers from Calvados, abattalion of volunteers from Seine-et-Oise, a detached company of gunners de la section du Contrat-Social, and 3000 to 4000 men from the National Guard of Fougères and other communes in the district, Saint-Georges-de-Reintembault, Louvigné-du-Désert, Antrain, La Bazouge-du-Désert and Saint-Marc-le-Blanc, as well as Norman communes which were Mortain, Vire, Coutances, Granville, Saint-James and Sourdeval.
+At the moment of the Vendéens’ attack, the town's garrison included the Chasseurs Battalion of Charente, the 19th Light Infantry Battalion, known as the Imbert's Chasseurs, the 6th Battalion of volunteers from Côte-d'Or, the 3rd Battalion of volunteers from Calvados, the 8th Battalion of volunteers from Calvados, a battalion of volunteers from Seine-et-Oise, a detached company of gunners de la section du Contrat-Social, and 3000 to 4000 men from the National Guard of Fougères and other communes in the district, Saint-Georges-de-Reintembault, Louvigné-du-Désert, Antrain, La Bazouge-du-Désert and Saint-Marc-le-Blanc, as well as Norman communes which were Mortain, Vire, Coutances, Granville, Saint-James and Sourdeval.
 According d'Obenheim's journal, (Note: Captain d’Obenheim wrote, after the battle, the Memoir written by Citizen Dobenheim, Captain of Engineers, upon his return among his brothers, the accuracy of which remains questionable given the circumstances.) only half of the National Guard was armed with pikes.
 Altogether, all the forces numbered approximately 6000 to 6500 men.